TeamOpenwrt/temba/docs/ram-usage.md

 Swap:            0            0            0
 ```

-temba 18.06.1 ram usage from a device in production, example 1, relatively idle
+temba 18.06.1 from a device in production, example 1, relatively idle

 ```
 # free -h